Gnurdle/workshop-docs/Pages/2-basics.md

 ```
 but that hardly does it justice.
 If you have some loop in mind that doesn't fit one of **map**, **reduce** or **filter**, then perhaps you haven't quite grokked the possibilities availed by **reduce**.

-These are common loop constructs that get re-use through the different behavior of the function applied, so instead of writing out these loops, you just provide the behavior, not the actual loop body.

-If none of those exactly fit, then there is yet another option - replace your loop with a recusive function call.
+If none of those exactly fit the need, then there is yet another option - replace your loop with a recursive function call.
 Which is the usual prescription.

-But we all know that recursion gets expensive - eats a lot of stack space and whatnot.
+But we all know that recursion gets expensive - eats a lot of stack space and what-not.
+It is always an option, but sometimes resources are a concern.

-This is mitgated by something called tail-call recursion, it is an optimization which recognizes that recursion from the tail of a function can be done without actually having to do the recursion, because there is really no need to preserve the call context to "come back to".
+This can be often mitigated by something called tail-call recursion, which is an optimization which recognizes that recursion from the tail of a function can be done without actually having to do the recursion, because there is really no need to preserve the call context to "come back to".

 Some languages are able to do this implicity, Clojure does it explicity through the **recur** form which can be applied both to function calls and **loop** forms.